-to establish a new inspection system called the NPIS.
-Under the NPIS establishment personnel are required to sort carcasses and remove unacceptable carcasses and parts before the birds are presented to the FSIS online carcass inspector.
-FSIS believes that training of establishment sorters is vitally important to ensure that they are able to properly perform their duties under the NPIS.
-Therefore, FSIS has developed guidance documents to assist establishments in the training of their carcass sorters.
-This guidance is based on the training that FSIS provides to its online inspection personnel, who are responsible for sorting carcasses under the existing inspection systems.
-The Agency is posting this guidance material on the FSIS Web site: http://www.fsis.usda.gov/wps/portal/fsis/topics/regulatory-compliance/compliance-guides-index and announcing the availability of such materials through the FSIS Constituent Update.
-This Compliance Guideline articulates how establishments can meet FSIS expectations regarding sorting activities under the NPIS.
+The Food Safety and Inspection Service (FSIS) published a final rule to establish a new inspection system called the NPIS (79 FR 49566).
+Under the NPIS establishment personnel are required to sort carcasses and remove unacceptable carcasses and parts before the birds are presented to the FSIS online carcass inspector (CI).
+Training of establishment sorters is vitally important to ensure they can properly perform their duties under the NPIS.
+FSIS has developed guidance to assist establishments in the training of their carcass sorters.
+This guidance is based on training that FSIS provides to its online inspection program personnel who perform post-mortem inspection under other inspection systems.

+This Guideline articulates how establishments can meet FSIS expectations regarding sorting activities under the NPIS.

-It is important to note that this Guidance represents FSIS's current thinking on this topic and should be considered useable as of this issuance.
+It is important to note that this Guidance represents FSIS' current thinking on this topic and should be considered useable as of this issuance.